-The robot, now in its clinical development stage, has a force sensor to detect how the surgeon is exerting pressure on the tools to steady tremors as they move.
+The robot is designed to move with a flexible range of motion—in coordination with the hand’s natural movements—while providing stabilization.
+This system, referred to by Galen Robotics as a “cooperative control paradigm,” has a force sensor to detect how the surgeon is exerting pressure on the tools, then exerts minute counterforces to steady tremors as the surgeon moves.
 The robot also provides the surgeon with important coordinate information for surgical navigation.

 The Galen Robotics System is on its way to becoming a platform to aid surgeons to perform more confidently.
-The team, which began with a few students, took their amazing concept to the next level with hard work and dedication.
-Now through the collaboration of researchers and professional engineers, the system has the potential to make a powerful difference in the medical industry.
+The team at Galen Robotics, with the help and services from manufacturing experts at Xometry, have created a system that has the potential to make a powerful difference in the medical industry.

-Learn more about Galen Robotics on their website!
-To start developing your own project and take it from prototyping to production, get in touch with one of our expert engineers at 240-252-1138 or email@example.com.
+Learn more about Galen Robotics by visiting their website.
+To start developing your own project and take it from prototyping to production, get an instant quote or contact our team at 240-252-1138 or email@example.com.